Seaweed Rice Balls

 Korean rice ball is called Jumeokbap (주먹밥) in Korean, which literally translated as “fist rice.”
 The reason why it has that funny name is that this dish consists of hand-shaped rice balls, no matter the size, ingredients, or seasonings used.
 The humble beginning of Jumeokbap can be traced from the old days when Koreans did not have the luxury and had to prepare simple and easy meals for basic sustenance.
 Jumeokbap is versatile because it is easy to make and take anywhere to eat.
 Nowadays, families use leftover rice with a few other ingredients, form them into balls using their hands for convenient travel food or lunchbox additions.

 I have a low tolerance to spicy food but cannot help to fulfill my cravings towards Korean food.
-We all know that Koreans love a good spicy dish.
-They use chili peppers in a number of dishes, and one of them is Dakgangjeong.
+We all know that Koreans love a good spicy dish and use chili peppers in a number of dishes, and one of them is Dakgangjeong.
 Dakgangjeong (닭강정) is a deep-fried crispy chicken dish glazed in a sticky, sweet, and spicy sauce.
 I made this dish after watching a Korean variety show called Youn’s Kitchen.
 Seaweed Rice Balls is basically a tongue saver to relieve the spiciness of the sauce.

 Seaweed Rice Balls